CuteCake/Multi-Object-Tracker-py/README.md

-# Multi object tracking test platform
+# Multi object tracking
-### An Multi object tracking agrithm in python
+### A multi object tracking agrithm in python
 The kalman filter is in motionModels.py.
 The tracker is in tracker.py,
-### An enviroment that generates a bunch of random points
+### An enviroment that generates a bunch of points
-which can move around and appering and reappearing in the window.
+Points are generated using constant velocity constant turning model.

-This enviroment can deal with non stable update frequency, look at self.clock.tick() This enviroment also deals with dropping observation and adding random noise to the observation.
+This enviroment can generate non-stable update frequency, look at self.clock.tick() This enviroment can generate dropping observation and adding random noise to the observation.
-This enviroment also deals with adding random false positive observation.
+This enviroment can generate random false positive observation.

 It also outputs the visualization of the enviroment using a pygame window